course-details-portlet

 Course content

+Introduction to Museology is an interdisciplinary course with close links to the museum sector.
 The course provides a broad, theory-based introduction to the museum sector and the research field of museology.
-Focusing on museum ethics as well as on exhibition productions and other forms of museal outreach activities, the course also gives attention to other important museum activities.
-Whereas the course centres on museums of cultural history, it also includes other types of museums and heritage centres.
-Excursions to different museums give the students insights into the museum practice and provide present-day examples, which they may study by using museological theories and current problematics in museum ethics.
+Focusing on museum ethics and on museum and exhibition history, as well as on present-day exhibition productions and other forms of museal outreach activities, the course also gives attention to other important museum activities.
+The course centres on art museums and museums of cultural history, but it also includes other types of museums and heritage centres.
+Thus, the course is highly relevant for students from different academic disciplines with an interest in museums and uses of heritage.
+Excursions to different museums and guest lecturers from the museum sector give the students insights into the museum practice and provide present-day examples and discussions, which they may study by using museological theories, dilemmas in museum ethics, and knowledge in museum and exhibition history.

 Learning outcome